urkesh-org/DABI/DABI/README.md

 # DABI: Digital Analysis of Bibliographical Information

-Generate static website from .md files and databases, using metadata and MarkDown.
+Generate static website from .md pages and .d databases, using metadata and MarkDown.

-## Website structure
+## Website structure in root directory

 ```
-./                      -->  input files, .md are processed with templates and databases
-./_DABI_config.ini      -->  configuration for DABI program
-./_DABI_log.txt         -->  log of DABI program
-./_databases/*/*.d      -->  databases for custom pages (bibliography, notes, etc)
+/_databases/*/*.d      -->  databases for custom pages (bibliography, notes, etc)
-./_templates/*.html     -->  templates for generating the HTML from .md (written with jinja2 scripting)
+/_templates/*.html     -->  templates for generating the HTML from .md (written with jinja2 scripting)
+/_website/*.*          -->  output of the program, NOT user editable
-./_archives/            -->  old versions of website, NOT editable
+/_archives/*.*         -->  old versions of website, NOT editable
+/_DABI.exe             -->  DABI program
+/_DABI.log             -->  log of DABI program
+/_DABI_config.ini      -->  configuration for DABI program
+/*.*                   -->  input files, .md are processed and converted to .htm, other files are hardlinked
 ```

-All filenames starting with "_" are ignored.
+All input filenames starting with "_" are ignored by the the program.